RoboSharkFall/Will/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a student in the motion and mobile lab at the National University of Singapore (NUS).
-My research interests include robotics, control, tendon-driven mechanism and actuators.
+I am currently enrolled as a Master's student at the National University of Singapore(NUS), pursuing my studies in Mechanical Engineering.
+My research interests include robotics, control, Mechanisms and machine learning.
 In 2021, I received my bachelor’s degree in Mechatronics and Automation Engineering from Wuhan University.
 {style="text-align: justify;"}